Wintersville, Ohio

-Wintersville is a village in central Jefferson County, Ohio.
-The population was 3,609 as of the 2020 Census.
+Wintersville is a village in central Jefferson County, Ohio, United States.
+The population was 3,609 as of the 2020 census.
 It is part of the Weirton–Steubenville metropolitan area.
-The village is suburban in nature and is governed by a mayor and council elected by non-partisan ballot.
+The village is suburban and is governed by a mayor and council elected by non-partisan ballot.

 History

 The first settlement at Wintersville was made in 1831.
 The village was named for its founder, John Winters.
 A post office was established at Wintersville in 1831, and remained in operation until 1901.